mcereda/programming/python/aws/README.md

 Leveraged by service Clients and Resources.<br/>
 Boto3 creates a default session automatically when needed, using the default credential profile.<br/>
-The default credentials profile uses the `~/.aws/credentials` file if found, or tries assuming the role of the executing machine if not.
+The default credentials profile tries to get the credentials in this order:

+1. Environment variables.
+1. assume-role.
+1. assume-role-with-web-identity.
+1. SSO.
+1. The `~/.aws/credentials` file.

 ## Error handling